 Step 5: Create Cache Cluster

-This part is where the actual cache creation takes place.
-To start with, make sure that the NCache Discovery service is up and running.
-From the discovery service, access the URI which is made of clustered DNS and the port on which the cache discovery service is listening.
-On opening the URI followed by the DNS, the IP addresses for each endpoint are shown which are registered by the NCache service.
+This is where the actual cache creation takes place.
+To start with, make sure that the NCache Discovery Service is up and running.
+From the discovery service, access the URI (made of clustered DNS and the port on which the cache discovery service is listening).
+On opening the URI followed by the DNS, the IP addresses for each endpoint are shown which are registered by the NCache Service.

 Step 6: Create Client Application Service

-Given below is the sample service manifest file for a client application service with NCache client installation:
+Given below is a sample service manifest file for a client application service with NCache client installation:

 1 2 3 4 5 6 |